Darrekt/Sprout/README.md

 ## Tools used
 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-- All components were made with [react-bootstrap](https://react-bootstrap.github.io/).
+- Components were made with [react-bootstrap](https://react-bootstrap.github.io/).

+# TO-DO
+- Add the background image with styled components at global
+- Fix the giant Carousel on the main page with some styling
+- Flexbox Card array